KeenRivals/brashear.me/content/2015-01-23-deploy-application-updates-with-ninite-with-a-cache-on-your-lan.markdown

----
-layout: post
-title: "Deploy Application Updates with Ninite with a Cache on your LAN"
+title: Deploy Application Updates with Ninite with a Cache on your LAN
 date: 2015-01-23 13:10:47 -0500
-comments: false
-categories: sysadmin deployment ninite powershell windows
+categories: sysadmin, deployment, ninite, powershell, windows
----

 Recently we purchased [Ninite Pro](https://ninite.com/pro) for our organization and have implemented silent application updating via a scheduled task with PowerShell.
 This process uses a cache on our LAN to store updates and speed the whole process along.
 After some thinking I decided I wanted to get this working off-site so that when students take their laptops home over the summer, they can continue to receive updates.

 <!-- more -->